permutationlock/path_coloring_bgl/README.md

 ## Abstract
  A path coloring of a graph partitions its vertex set into color classes such that each class induces a disjoint union of paths.
+In slightly less technical terms, a set of vertices "induces a disjoint union of paths" if for each color the subgraph formed by taking all the vertices of that color and all the edges between them is a collection of (disjoint) paths.
 In this project we implement several algorithms to compute path colorings of graphs embedded in the plane.